gl1tterbomb/gl1tterbomb/README.md

-## ## Booo Jensen and his stand smell very horror.
-I can smell it far away from here.
-Yeah yeah, how childish of me.
+## ## Hello, Jensen & Jared stans.
+I heard soup and water get rid of your stinky smells.
+I can still smell it far from here. yeah yea, how childish of me.
+Also stop babying Jensen and Jared, they are both grown ass man, and I have heard they are not good people.
+Not very good people.

 [Atabook](https://angelcake.atabook.org/)                [Strawpage](https://ang3lcake.straw.page)

 I love Green Lanterns,and Flash is cool too